Country-Folk: Critical reception

-Country-Folk reached #13 on the Billboard country charts.
+Country-Folk reached number 13 on the Billboard country album charts.
 In 2013 author Michael Streissguth noted, "To say the least, it was an unusual outing that spouted from Waylon's romance with Verna Gay Kimberly...Nothing recorded before or after in Waylon's discography sounded like this album.
 Monstrous orchestral arrangements alternated with a cherry folk that echoed the Seekers...Despite the Grammy, the album soon receded into country music trivia."